 How much does it cost for Wellies & Windbreaks to manage the letting of my property?

 We charge a one off set up fee to new clients of £250 to cover all marketing costs.
 This includes developing all property listing content for both our site and which ever other public listings website we together, choose to list your home on.
 There are a number of options available to you including Beach Lets, Trip Advisor, Holiday Lettings, Home Away, Owners Direct and airbnb.
-All charge varying costs for varying services but Wellies & Windbreaks will manage all of these listings for you.
-The charge for listing on these sites is invoiced to the homeowner.
 There is no obligation to list on any external sites and you can choose to just list on the Wellies & Windbreaks site.
 It depends of the level of exposure you want and what level of bookings you hope to achieve.
 Wellies & Windbreaks will discuss all the options with you and offer our professional advice.

-Wellies & Windbreaks charge a commission of 18% of the total rental income for each period your property is let by us.
+Wellies & Windbreaks charge a commission of 18% + VAT of the total rental income for each period your property is let by us.

 Do I have to organise my own cleaners, laundry, gardeners etc?